 As part of our Music In Our Homeschool Plus Membership, we have access to their Intro to Musicals for Elementary Students.
 First, we will spend some time learning What is a Musical?
 Then, we will choose one musical a month from the 10 different musicals included.
 First, up is James and the Giant Peach, The Musical, which we will compare with the movie.

 Fridays will also be a good day (or night) to watch movies related to our other studies such as our Country Unit Studies or books we are reading.
-It is always interesting to compare books to the movie.
+It is always makes homeschool fun to compare books to the movie.
 Not to mention, it builds good analytical skills!

 More James and the Giant Peach ideas: